 05 of 05

 This is a very easy crochet hexagon pattern that is worked almost entirely in single crochet stitches.
-(Note that the free pattern includes both US and UK terms; where it says UK dc, it refers to US sc.)
 This crochet hexagon is very dense, making for a terrific warm textured blanket when multiple motifs are stitched together.
 It would also make a great dishcloth if worked as an individual hexagon in cotton yarn.